vitessio/website/content/en/docs/21.0/reference/features/tablet-throttler.md

 ```

 See [vtctl UpdateThrottlerConfig](../../programs/vtctl/throttler#updatethrottlerconfig).

-If you are still using the `v15` flags, you will have to transition to the new throttler configuration scheme: first populate topo with a new throttler configuration via `UpdateThrottlerConfig`.
-At the very least, set a `--threshold`.
-You likely also want to `--enable`.
-Then, reconfigure `vttablet`s with `--throttler-config-via-topo`, and restart them.

 The list of tablet types included in the throttler's logic is dictated by `vttablet --throttle_tablet_types`.
 The value is a comma delimited list of tablet types.
 The default value is `"replica"`.
 You may, for example, set it to be `"replica,rdonly"`.